 Some individuals require a 2,000 calorie diet to maintain a moderate weight, while others may need to reduce or increase their calorie intake to 2,000 calories a day to lose or gain weight.

-Although calorie needs vary from person to person, following a 2,000 calorie diet can provide a basis for planning healthful meals.
+Although calorie needs vary from person to person, following a

 A balanced 2,000 calorie diet includes all the food groups that someone needs to stay healthy.
 These diets aim to limit foods that put people at risk of chronic conditions and unhealthful weight gain.